Soochow University (Taipei)

-Soochow University (東吳大學) is a private university in Taipei, Taiwan.
-Soochow University maintains a church and a Methodist minister in residence, though it may be considered a secular institution.
-The university is noted for studies in comparative law and accounting.
+Soochow University (東吳大學 (Dōngwú Dàxué)) is a private research university in Taipei, Taiwan.

 History

-The original Soochow University was founded by Methodists in Suzhou, Jiangsu, Qing dynasty in 1900 as a merger of three institutions: the Buffington Institute and the Kung Hang School in the city of Soochow (now spelled Suzhou), in Jiangsu Province, and the Anglo-Chinese College in Shanghai.
+The original Soochow University was founded by Methodists in Suzhou, Jiangsu, Qing dynasty, in 1900 as a merger of three institutions: the Buffington Institute and the Kung Hang School in the city of Soochow (now spelled Suzhou), in Jiangsu Province, and the Anglo-Chinese College in Shanghai.

 After the Chinese Civil War, members of the Soochow Alumni Association who fled to Taiwan established a new institution there in 1951.
 A law school was opened in 1954, and a full university was certified in 1971.